zecollokaris/Blockchain-Usd-Ledger/README.md

-## Understanding Of The Question
+## BLOCKCHAIN USD LEDGER
-Given a CSV file of transactions in a crypto wallet, I should print balances of all tokens in USD, leveraging on cryptocompare conversion API.
+Given a CSV file at the [data directory](https://raw.githubusercontent.com/Propine/2b-boilerplate/master/data/transactions.csv) of transactions in a crypto wallet, The application should print balances of all tokens in USD, leveraging on cryptocompare conversion API.

 ## Problem Breakdown